jundalisay/superb/content/en/research/mohammad/quran/sura-020a.md

 bring you a torch therefrom, or find some guidance by the fire.”{{< s v="11" >}}  Then, when he reached it, he was called, “O Moses.

 12. I—I am your Lord.
 Take off your shoes.
 You are in the sacred valley of Tuwa.

-13. I have chosen you, so listen to what is re- vealed.
+13. I have chosen you, so listen to what is revealed.
 14. I—I am Allah.
 There is no God but I. So serve Me, and practice the prayer for My re- membrance.